fairlearn/fairlearn-proposals/api/Updated-Metrics.md

 Throughout this document, we have been describing the case of classification metrics.
 However, we do not actually require this.
 It is the underlying metric function which gives meaning to the `y_true` and `y_pred` lists.
-So long as these are of equal length (and equal in length to the sensitive feature list - which _will_ be treated as a categorical), then `group_summary()` does not actually care about their datatypes.
+So long as these are of equal length (and equal in length to the sensitive feature list - which _will_ be treated as a categorical), then `GroupedMetric` does not actually care about their datatypes.
 For example, each entry in `y_pred` could be a dictionary of predicted classes and accompanying probabilities.
 Or the user might be working on a regression problem, and both `y_true` and `y_pred` would be floating point numbers (or `y_pred` might even be a tuple of predicted value and error).
-So long as the underlying metric understands the data structures, `group_summary()` will not care.
+So long as the underlying metric understands the data structures, `GroupedMetric` will not care.

-There will be an effect on the `GroupedMetric` result object.
+There will be an effect on the `difference()` and `ratio()` methods.
 Although the `overall` and `by_groups` properties will work fine, the `differences()` and `ratios()` methods may not.
 After all, what does "take the ratio of two confusion matrices" even mean?
 We should try to trap these cases, and throw a meaningful exception (rather than propagating whatever exception happens to emerge from the underlying libraries).
-Since we know that `differences()` and `ratios()` will only work when the metric has produced scalar results, which should be a straightforward test using [`isscalar()` from Numpy](https://numpy.org/doc/stable/reference/generated/numpy.isscalar.html).
+Since we know that `difference()` and `ratio()` will only work when the metric has produced scalar results, which should be a straightforward test using [`isscalar()` from Numpy](https://numpy.org/doc/stable/reference/generated/numpy.isscalar.html).

 ## Pitfalls